configwise/configwise-sdk-ios/README.md

                 // Executed if model has been added to AR scene.
                 // If model successfully added then 'error' parameter is nil.
                 // If failed to add model then 'error' is non nil.
-                onArModelAdded: { modelId, componentId, error in
+                onModelAdded: { modelId, componentId, error in
                     if let error = error {
                         DispatchQueue.main.async {
                             self.errorMessage = error.localizedDescription
                         }
                         return
                     }
+                },

+                // Executed if model has been deleted from AR scene.
+                    onModelDeleted: { modelId, componentId in
                 },

                 // Executed after 3D model has been moved and/or rotated in the AR scene.